 I’m proud to say that as far I know, I am the last Schiffli master digitizer still alive and teaching in North America (I know most of you know my story, so I’ll stop it there)…

 I Want To Try Digitizing.
-Where Do I Start?
+Where Do I Begin?

 Hopefully, now you can see that digitizing is comprised of 2 parts.
 Theory and software.
 Owning only software is kind of like using a calculator, if you don’t know how to add or subtract (theory), the calculator won’t do you much good.

-Because of this, I would highly suggest you check out our free Embroidery Digitizing 101: Cheat Sheet video course by clicking here.
+Because of this, I would highly suggest you check out our Free Embroidery Digitizing 101: Video Course & Cheat Sheet.
 Whether you’re new or a more experienced digitizer, this course covers some essential theories that EVERY embroidered should know.

 Conclusion: Is Embroidery Digitizing For You?